Carsten-Leue/rx-react-component/README.md

 The react library makes sure to re-render a component when updates to properties or state will have a visual effect.

-From a performance perspective we want make sure:
+From a performance perspective we want to make sure:

 - the execution of the `render` method of a component should be as fast as possible, i.e. we want to avoid doing expensive computations or object allocations
 - the number of times the `render` method is invoked should be as [small as possible](https://reactjs.org/docs/optimizing-performance.html#avoid-reconciliation).
 Each time `render` is called, React has to run its [reconciliation](https://reactjs.org/docs/reconciliation.html) algorithm to compare the virtual DOMs of the update vs the existing state.
 Although this is implemented very efficiently, it is even more efficient to avoid [reconciliation](https://reactjs.org/docs/reconciliation.html) altogether.